g-insana/MBDBMetrics/README.md

 ![by_year](img/by_year.png)
 ![by_year_grant](img/by_year_grant.png)

-- Publication mentions by grant agency (a total of 28 funding agencies are currently defined, but again, it is easy to modify the code to change or extend this set).
+- Publication mentions by grant agency (a total of 28 funding agencies are currently defined but, again, it is easy to modify the code to change or extend this set).
 This plot enables an understanding of the relative use of a resource by fundees of different agencies.
 ![by_grant_agency](img/by_grant_agency.png)

 - Publication mentions by paper section (18 paper sections are defined).
 This graph can be useful to highlight for example whether a resource is mostly mentioned in the Methods rather than in the Discussion or in the Abstract of publications.